bvillagran/pinary-lights/README.md

 ## Connect
 Your Pi terminal should spit out the local IPv4 address your server can be reached.
 But if it doesn't or the server crashes, check line 48 in [server.js](https://github.com/bvillagran/pinary-lights/blob/master/server.js) again and make adjustments as needed.
 You can also find your Pi's IPv4 address in your home router settings.

-Once you have the address, open up a web browser on any locally connected device (internet isn't required, you just need to be on the same local network) and type in the url the server gives.
+Once you have the address, open up a web browser on any locally connected device (internet isn't required, you just need to be on the same local network) and type in the url the server gives, which should just be your Pi's IPv4 address and port 3000.

 For example, the Pi terminal will read something like: `Server listening on http://10.0.0.8:3000` and you just copy and paste the url or manually look for it's address yourself and type it in.
 Once you've opened up the interface and all is connected properly, go nuts!
 Press the buttons and see what happens.
 If you are on a mobile device like a smartphone or tablet (but not laptop) you should be able to tap more than one button at a time, you can check out the client-side code for that dirty trick.

 ## Troubleshoot
-* Make sure your Raspberry Pi user is added to the 'gpio' user group, I ran into a problem where running the onoff scripts resulted in some user access privilage errors.
+* If you aren't using the default Pi user, make sure that your user is added to the `gpio` user group.
+* Make sure you are using a version of Node that supports ES6 features.
+* You may run into issues if you have multiple versions of Node installed, make sure you are using the same version throughout the whole process.
+* If you find issues specifically with your GPIO pins, you can test them with the [WiringPi](http://wiringpi.com/the-gpio-utility/ "http://wiringpi.com/the-gpio-utility/") gpio utility that usually comes preinstalled with Raspbian, or manually install it.
+The utility allows you to send commands to your GPIO interface through the terminal without writing a script to do it.
+One note I'll make here is to pass the `-g` flag to your commands to make sure you are using the same numbering scheme (BCM) as the project.
 * I will add more things here as I find out about more issues.